x2-dmmd/x2/md/documents/dataTypes.md

 ### Float

-A flat is a signed number value with decimal points:
+A float is a signed number value with decimal points:

 ```xt
 5.0